-Under direction, supervises, trains and evaluates a group of criminalists engaged in the scientific examination and evaluation of physical evidence in criminal investigations, and/or performs the more complex identifications, analyses, and interpretations of criminal evidence, and serves as a technical expert in one or more specialty areas.
+Under direction, supervises, trains and evaluates a group of criminalists engaged in the scientific examination and evaluation of physical evidence in criminal investigations, and/or performs the more complex identifications, analyses, and interpretations of criminal evidence, and serves as a technical expert in one or more of the specialty areas.
+The San Francisco Police Department Criminalistics Laboratory is divided into three areas, General Criminalistics (narcotics and chemical analysis, firearms, impression evidence, and trace evidence), Forensic Document Examination, and Forensic Biology (DNA).
 The Criminalist III performs work in many Forensic Services Division sections, including Chemical Analysis, Firearms and Toolmarks, Trace Evidence, Forensic Biology, Crime Scene Investigation, Digital Forensics and Latent Prints.